top of page

 What's on this page:

-• What this means for parents
+• What this Means for parents;

-• Frequently asked questions (FAQ's)
+• Frequently asked questions (FAQ's);

-• Learn more & get support
+• Learn More & Get support.

-Survival Rates Wilms Tumor
+Understanding Survival Rates & Prognosis of Wilms Tumor

 Wilms tumor survival rates and prognosis are important topics for many families following a childhood kidney cancer diagnosis.
 One of the first questions parents often ask is, “What are my child’s chances of recovery?”
 While every child’s situation is unique, advances in pediatric oncology treatment have dramatically improved outcomes for children diagnosed with Wilms tumor over the past several decades.
 Today, many children with childhood kidney cancer achieve excellent long-term survival outcomes, particularly when the disease is diagnosed early and responds well to treatment.